apache/flink/docs/dev/stream/state/state.md

 * ToC
 {:toc}

+## Keyed DataStream

+If you want to use keyed state, you first need to specify a key on a `DataStream` that should be used to partition the state (and also the records in the stream themselves).
+You can specify a key using `keyBy()` on a `DataStream`.
+This will yield a `KeyedDataStream`, which then allows operations that use keyed state.

 ## Using Keyed State

 The keyed state interfaces provides access to different types of state that are all scoped to